Wednesday 22 March 2023 06:00 AM — Thursday 23 March 2023 06:00 AM

 Actually, this is true.
 Bali (Denpasar) Ngurah Rai Airport is closed just like everywhere else.
 This is a great example of local cultural practices winning out over the financial interests of multi-national businesses by having such a major operation like an international airport completely shut down for the 24-hour Nyepi Day of Silence.
 To be clear, that means there are no international or domestic arrivals or departures from 6:00 AM at the start of Nyepi until 6:00 AM the following day.

-Have a look of the travel booking websites for a flight into Bali on 25 March 2020 for proof.
+Have a look at the travel booking websites for a flight into Bali on the next Nyepi for proof.
 It really is true.